MaCFP/matl-db/PMMA/Validation_Results/Aalto-II-PMMA-Gasification/README.md

 Total cells: 27 (3 in each direction)

 Comments: Simulations of NIST gasification apparatus carried out without gaseous phase.
-This model was developed for MaCFP-2.
+This model was developed using MaCFP-2 data.

 #### Angular space discretization (radiation solver)
 Number of solid angles: